Equities sink on virus angst, Fed aftermath; gold, yen rise

 Stocks overnight in China made their strongest gains in three weeks, with the CSI300 index adding 2.2%, led by financial companies.

-Gold prices gained, buoyed by a weaker dollar and concerns over the economic recovery that were underscored on Thursday by the elevated weekly U.S. jobless claims data.
+Gold prices gained, buoyed by a weaker dollar and concerns over the economic recovery.

 Oil prices settled little changed after a Libyan commander said a blockade of Libya’s oil exports would be lifted for a month, while the decline in U.S. equities weighed on futures.